IE-bank-team/ie-bank-infrastructure/modules/network/dns-zone/README.md

 ### Parameter: `location`

-The location of the dnsZuno.
+The location of the dnsZone.
 Should be global.

 - Required: No
 - Type: string